How to Clean Your Garage and Your Garage Door

 Does it belong to someone else?
 Put it somewhere so that the owner can collect it or you can return it.
 If you are storing stuff for people outside your household, it might be an idea to let the owner know that you no longer have the space.
 Why clutter your garage with other people’s stuff?

-When was the last time you used it?
-If you haven’t used it in ages and cannot foresee using it in the future do you really need it?
+If you haven’t used an item in ages and cannot foresee using it again in the future, do you really need it or is it just adding clutter to your garage?

 If its trash put it straight in the trash receptacle, if you no longer want it and it could be donated put it in your donation container.